hendrik-schulte/UnityEnhanced/StateMachine/README.md

 ## [*TransitionAlphaBlend*](StateMachine/StateListener/TransitionAlphaBlend.cs)

-This component enables easy transitions between UI canvases by scriptefade-in and fade-out animations.
+This component enables easy transitions between UI canvases by scripted fade-in and fade-out animations.
 Requires a canvas and a canvas group.

 ## [*TransitionAnimator*](StateMachine/StateListener/TransitionAnimator.cs)

 This component enables easy transitions between UI canvases using animations.
 Needs an Animator component with Animations named *Open* and *Closed*.
 A sampe animation can be found in [*/Animation/*](StateMachine/StateListener/Animation/).
 For performance reasons it is recommended to use TransitionAlphaBlend whenever possible.
+This may even work with non-UI objects.